Longitudinal Dynamics of Large and Small Systems from a 3D Bayesian Calibration of RHIC Top-energy Collision Data: Bayesian Posteriors

 The posteriors of the viscosity parameters are shown as a function of temperature in Fig.~\ref{fig_visc_full_midrap} (in green), where we also show the posteriors for the mid-rapidity-only calibration (in orange).
 The mid-rapidity-only calibration features a proper subset of the default dataset, including all integrated mid-rapidity observables, as well as the mid-rapidity bins (defined in general as $|\eta|<1$, with a few exceptions extending to $|\eta|=2$ for Au-Au measurements) of observables measured as a function of $\eta$.
 In the default calibration we find a preference for finite shear and bulk viscosity, particularly at low temperature.
 The inclusion of the forward and backward regions, which correspond to a relatively larger portion of the lifetime spent at lower temperature, produces a stronger effect in that region.
 The preference for both finite shear and finite bulk viscosity is consistent with findings in the 2D JETSCAPE calibration which combined RHIC and LHC data~\cite{JETSCAPE:2020mzn}.
 However, the RHIC-only results of that calibration showed much weaker support for large viscosity than the combined result, suggesting a selection of mid-rapidity RHIC data does not show a significant preference for a viscous hydrodynamics in at least one other model.
 We expand on these conclusions and the effect of rapidity-dependent data in the next section.

 The parameter posteriors from the calibration are shown in a corner plot in Fig.~\ref{fig_param_posterior_default} for nine of the initial state and hydrodynamization parameters.\footnote{The corner plot featuring all 20 varied parameters is included in Appendix \ref{corner_full}.} Across the diagonal we show the marginalized distributions for each of the parameters, while in the off-diagonal region we show the 2D-correlations between parameters.
 In each plot we indicate with dashed red line the median values of each marginalized 1D distribution, for which we also plot in dashed green lines the 90\% bounds of the posterior and, above, the numerical values of the median and those bounds.
 We note that most of these parameters show significant constraints relative to the flat priors, with some especially so: notably, the rapidity loss and shadowing parameters.
-These posteriors are consistent with those found in a Beam Energy Scan calibration of this model on Au-Au data (including at 200 GeV collision energy)~\cite{Jahan:2024wpj}.
+All posteriors from the default calibration--which again includes all of the selected data considered here from both Au-Au and d-Au at the RHIC top energy listed in Table \ref{tab:table2}--are consistent with those found in a Beam Energy Scan calibration of this model on Au-Au data (including at 200 GeV collision energy)~\cite{Jahan:2024wpj} for all comparable parameters between the two studies.